Home

 Facial appearance is a very important factor to passing, but not the only one.
 Gabrielle Schaffer (USA).

 Stealthy women are always at risk being "outed", this being where someone realises that they are transgender and publicises this.
-It's most likely to happen when for some reason the transwoman appears widely in the media and is recognised by an old acquitance, e.g. a classmate at school.
+It's most likely to happen when for some reason the transwoman appears widely in the media and is recognised by an old acquaintance, e.g. a classmate at school.

 The opposite to stealth is sometimes called being "out" - where you openly admit to, and perhaps even advertise as an advocate that you are transgender.